Zero to AI Blog

 Why it matters:

-• Lower milk loss, fewer treatments, fewer sick days for cows.
+Lower milk loss, fewer treatments and fewer sick days for cows.

 Compare these two months’ costs: [paste simple list].
 Where did we overspend?
 Give one practical change for next month and a 1-line reason.